alfred-kc-tang/PostgreSQL-DVD-rental-database/README.md

 ## Query 7

-The business loves to know who the loyal customers are, so that it may give some offers for customer retention.
+The business loves to know who the loyal customers are, so that it may give some offers retain customers.
 Here I only picked the top 10 customers who has the most rentals.

 ## Query 8